NeuralEnsemble/Networks_SIG/README.md

-# INCF SIG on Standardised Representations of Network Structures
+# INCF Working Group on Standardised Representations of Network Structures

-A number of [Special Interest Groups (SIGs)](https://www.incf.org/activities/special-interest-groups) are being supported by the [International Neuroinformatics Coordinating Facility (INCF)](https://www.incf.org) to advance areas of common interest within the neuroscience community.
+A number of [Special Interest Groups (SIGs)](https://www.incf.org/activities/special-interest-groups) were created by the [International Neuroinformatics Coordinating Facility (INCF)](https://www.incf.org) to advance areas of common interest within the neuroscience community.
+These are now referred to as [Working Groups](https://www.incf.org/activities/working-groups) (WG).

-This SIG deals with the various tools and formats for creating and sharing representations of biological neuronal networks, and will work towards ensuring these are as interoperable and usable as possible for computational neuroscientists.
+This WG deals with the various tools and formats for creating and sharing representations of biological neuronal networks, and will work towards ensuring these are as interoperable and usable as possible for computational neuroscientists.

-The homepage for this SIG is [here](https://www.incf.org/sig/standardised-representations-network-structures).
+The homepage for this WG is [here](https://www.incf.org/sig/standardised-representations-network-structures).
 This GitHub repository is intended for documents, code samples, issue tracking and links to related initiatives.

 ## Overview

-The motivation for this SIG is the ongoing development of complex data-driven models of neuronal networks, as well as the emergence of general purpose software packages and standardised formats to make it easier to build, specify and share such networks.
+The motivation for this WG is the ongoing development of complex data-driven models of neuronal networks, as well as the emergence of general purpose software packages and standardised formats to make it easier to build, specify and share such networks.
 To encourage researchers to use these common tools and formats (and ultimately create